WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 A Bulwarks Ambry using the wrong DLC1 spawn pool\
 A Bulwarks Ambry spawning the wrong Alpha & XI Construct

-Iron Aurora not being able to spawn Solus Amalgams.\
 Child & Grandparent not spawning during Parent family event.

 ## Gameplay Other Fixes

 Newt Altars will no longer purchasable after Teleporter.
 (Like pre SotS)\
 Newt Altars will not be purchasable if Teleporter starts with Blue Orb.